 KPCL was in administration and entered into two asset sale agreements with two separate companies, each of which were created by former directors of KPCL.
 In the first agreement, KPCL sold its intellectual property rights and assets from two of its divisions to PCL, and ten days later in a second agreement, the remaining two divisions and assets were sold to Kason Kek-Gardener Ltd (KK-G).
 These two agreements suffered from lack of clarity.

-PCL then licensed some of its acquired intellectual property rights to KK-G under a third agreement.
-However, this agreement was terminated due to a purported breach of confidentiality by KK-G, which had disclosed the agreement to a prospective buyer during the due diligence process.
+PCL then licensed some of its acquired intellectual property rights to KK-G under a third agreement, however this agreement was terminated due to a purported breach of confidentiality by KK-G, who had disclosed the agreement to a prospective buyer during the due diligence process.

-The High Court decided that the first agreement had transferred only the intellectual property rights from the divisions PCL had obtained.
+The High Court decided that the first agreement had transferred only the intellectual property rights from the divisions PCL had obtained, but the judge then went on to say PCL had acquired the intellectual property rights.
 Key to this decision were background facts which were not known to both parties.
-This judgement was also contradictory in places and so KK-G appealed the decision to the Court of Appeal.
+As this judgement was contradictory in places, KK-G appealed the decision to the Court of Appeal.

-The Court of Appeal overturned the High Court's decision and held the second agreement with KK-G, which was entered into ten days after the first agreement, could not be used to interpret the first agreement, as the conduct of the parties after agreements are concluded does not affect the interpretation of the agreement.
+The Court of Appeal dismissed the appeal and approved High Court's second decision, however the Court of Appeal applied different reasoning, rejecting the reasoning of the High Court.
+It held the second agreement with KK-G, which was entered into ten days after the first agreement, could not be used to interpret the first agreement, as the conduct of the parties after agreements are concluded does not affect the interpretation of the agreement.

 The court also confirmed that admissible background knowledge was limited to facts that were known or reasonably available to all parties at the time of entering into the relevant contract.
 Accordingly, it was concluded that PCL had acquired all the intellectual property rights of KPCL under the first agreement, and KK-G had not acquired the intellectual property rights in the divisions it had purchased under the second agreement.